Igho-Godwin/article-teasers/README.md

 # Teaser App

 A React application to show teaser.
-To run npm start
+To run npm i, npm start

 ## Tools